david-grs/david-grs.github.io/_posts/2016-03-20-tls_performance_overhead_cost_linux.markdown

 {% gist david-grs/8f8f38b6b63216a97c5c inc.hpp %}
 {% gist david-grs/8f8f38b6b63216a97c5c inc.cpp %}
 <br />
-Note that the _thread\_local_ keyword has been introduced in C++11, but is only accessible from GCC 4.8.
-Earlier, you still have to use _\_\_thread_.
+Note that the _thread\_local_ keyword was introduced in C++11, and implemented in GCC 4.8 or newer.
+If you are using an older version, you can use the _\_\_thread_ GCC keyword.

-To benchmark the code, I am using [geiger](https://github.com/david-grs/geiger "Geiger, a micro benchmark library in C++"), a micro benchmark library in C++ I developed.
-The main advantage of geiger is to read [hardware performance counters](https://perf.wiki.kernel.org/index.php/Main_Page "Profiling hardware counters").
+To time my experiments,  I am using [geiger](https://github.com/david-grs/geiger "Geiger, a benchmarking library in C++"), a benchmarking library I developed. geiger can read [hardware performance counters](https://perf.wiki.kernel.org/index.php/Main_Page "Profiling hardware counters") &mdash; using the PAPI library &mdash; and is ideal to benchmark very short snippets of code.
-I might write a post about it later.

-Here, I simply declare a suite of benchmark and add two tests, one that accesses the static data and the second one the thread local variable.
-I run twice the suite, the first time I only do one iteration, and 100 iterations the second run ; I will come back to that later.
+Here, I simply declare a benchmark suite with two tests.
+The first one accesses static data, and the second one thread local data.
+The suite is run twice: the first time, each test is run once, and the second time, each test is run one hundred times.

 {% gist david-grs/8f8f38b6b63216a97c5c tls.cpp %}
 <br />